Universal Effects System For Synthesizers

 compact.
 While it lacked MIDI control this was not a great

 concern (and it spares MIDI channels).
-Frankly I never found that
+Frankly I never found

 reverb on its own was enough